launchventures/articles/chatbot.md

 With great power comes great responsibility.
 And with great traffic comes great conversations, or at least lots of conversations.
 One of our ventures in Nigeria has been growing leaps and bounds since we went live in December last year.
 Along with the user base, the number of people reaching out to the customer support teams has also been growing.
 And what better opportunity to express my love for automation at this problem.

 I decided to spin up a chatbot.
 I had a theoretical understanding of how chat bots work but then there is a reason why the word "experience" was invented.
-I wanted to take this opportunity to not just apply and improve my learning but also to create a lucid guide to understand deeper concepts and best practices in creating chat bots.
+I wanted to take this opportunity to not just apply and improve my learning but also to create a lucid guide to understand concepts and set best practices for configuring chat bots.

 ## Basics